-Sport united in the fight against online abuse last weekend, as some of the country’s biggest teams, players and organisations, boycotted social media.
+Sport united in the fight against online abuse last weekend, as some of the country’s biggest teams, players and organisations, took part in a social media boycott.

 Pressure has been mounting on social media companies over the past year to take action, with greater attention being drawn to the seemingly increasing instances of abuse against sport stars.